ADAS-Cog

+The usage of the ADAS-Cog has taken a greater focus on populations pre-dementia, despite the concern that it may not be able to detect any changes earlier on to the development of dementia.
+Some methods used in the ADAS-Cog are more reliable than others, such as naming and memory item word recall.

 Different versions

 Since its original creation in 1980s there have been many alternate versions of the ADAS-Cog created for various reasons.
 A review found 31 modified versions of the ADAS-Cog, these include: